Dermochelys/acidwarp/README.md

 - As this is a descendent of Steven Will's "AcidWarp for Linux" which was GPL licensed, this too is and must be also GPL licensed.
 See [gpl-3.0.md](gpl-3.0.md)

-- Note that the original project predated modern open-source licensing and was described as
+- Note that the original project predated modern open-source licensing and was described as "All Rights reserved.
+Private Proprietary Source Code", and:
   - v.
 3.22: `This program is free and public domain.
 It may not be used for profit.` (1992)
   - v.
 4.2 : `This is free software`.
 (1993)